dogweather/forkful/content/en/php/converting-a-string-to-lower-case.md

 ---
+title:                "Converting a string to lower case"
-title:                "PHP recipe: Converting a string to lower case"
+html_title:           "PHP recipe: Converting a string to lower case"
 simple_title:         "Converting a string to lower case"
 programming_language: "PHP"
 category:             "PHP"